jhinkey/portfolio/README.md

 ## Home Pages and Doc Hierarchies

-The following pages demonstrate how I've organized and presented initial content to users.
+The following home / landing pages demonstrate how I've organized and presented initial product content.

-### IEX Cloud Guides

-* [Guides Home Page](https://iexcloud.io/documentation/index.html) promotes the most important IEX Cloud topics to get users where the need to go fast.
+* [Documentation Home Page](https://iexcloud.io/documentation/index.html) promotes the most important IEX Cloud topics to get users where the need to go fast.

 * [Leading Article and Hierarchy](https://iexcloud.io/documentation/using-core-data.html) - The leading article introduces the IEX Cloud financial data product, shows data examples, and references content on using various financial data.
 The left nav provides a hierarchy of articles on using the Financial Data product, developing with it, and administering accounts.

-### IEX Cloud API Reference

-* [API Reference Home](https://iexcloud.io/docs/) introduces the IEX Cloud API, quickstart instructions, and shows animated GIFs that demonstrate two ways of calling the API.
+* [API Reference Home and Hierarchy](https://iexcloud.io/docs/) introduces the IEX Cloud API, quickstart instructions, and shows animated GIFs that demonstrate two ways of calling the API.

 ## Misc Articles